FlorentLM/pytinybvh/README.md

 - Occasional crashes when intersecting a large number of rays after layout conversion.
 Investigating this.

 Current design choices might evolve
-- I might be dropping the use of `Intersect256()` in occlusion tests, as I am not sure it's actually faster in a real-life situation
+- I might be dropping the use of `Intersect256()` in batched occlusion tests, as I am not sure it's actually faster in a real-life situation

 ## Roadmap

-- [ ] Investigate and fix rare instability with very large batch intersections on certain layouts.
 - [ ] Add mutexes to ensure thread-safety for concurrent access to a single BVH object from multiple Python threads.

 ## Remarks